4-H Program Areas & Projects

-This program is designed to engage youth in changing a piece of the public world, help them discover the possibilities of a democratic citizenship, and build a commitment to taking action in new and exciting ways.
+This program is designed to engage youth in changing a piece of the public world, help them discover the possibilities of democratic citizenship, and build a commitment to taking action in new and exciting ways.
 Special Citizenship Opportunities.

-Youth will practice and gain confidence in communicating in a variety of situations.
+The youth will practice and gain confidence in communicating in a variety of situations.
 They will learn to present oral reasons, plan and present speeches, communicate assertively, practice making a good first impression, critique information, and mentor one another.
 Special Communication Opportunities.

 Youth will share in the fun as they learn the dynamic process of leadership.
 Interactive activities teach relationship building, communication, group process, planning, and organizing.
 All activities teach a cross-cultural perspective.
 Special Leadership Opportunities.